 Other symptoms of hypersomnia include memory problems, decreased concentration, and anxiety.
 Primary hypersomnia is a relatively uncommon illness, occurring in less than 1% of the population.

-Narcolepsy is a sleep disorder with symptoms of excessive sleepiness, sleep paralysis, hallucinations (especially when falling asleep or waking up) and cataplexy – a sudden loss of muscle control triggered by intense emotion like laughter.
+Narcolepsy is a sleep disorder with symptoms of excessive sleepiness, sleep paralysis, hallucinations (especially when falling asleep or waking up).

 6. Obstructive Sleep Apnea

 When sleeping a lot occurs with really loud snoring, daytime tiredness, headaches, restlessness during sleep, waking up feeling like you are choking and your sleep partner complaining that you hit them in the middle of the night – there may be obstructive sleep apnea.

 This happens when your throat muscles relax and the tongue blocks the airway preventing adequate airflow in and out of your lungs.
 There may be repeated episodes where a person stops breathing (apnea) and then forcefully resumes with a gasp or snort but you are unaware because you are asleep.